ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/03b-dijkstras-algorithm.md

 - The algorithm does not work in the presence of negative weights.
 For many applications this is not a problem, for instance if the weights signify time or distance, there would not be negative values.
 - The algorithm constructs a shortest path tree, finding the shortest (lowest cost) path from a starting vertex to all other vertices.

-The algorithm follows the same pattern as BFS and DFS: Keep an agenda of edges from visited to unvisited nodes.
+The algorithm follows the same pattern as BFS and DFS: Keep an agenda of edges from visited to unvisited vertices.
 For BFS, the agenda is a stack.
 For DFS, the agenda is a queue.
 For Dijkstra's algorithm, we use a min-priority queue, prioritized by the cost of the path formed from the starting vertex.